programmfabrik/fylr-plugin-tray-link-manager/README.md

 The URL must always be a URL that can also be accessed via the main menu on the left.
 Otherwise the tray entry will not be displayed.
 So Url = root menu link without domain

+There is a special case: The configuration from "/objecttypemanager/" --> "show in main menu" inserts a new app in the main menu.
+To access this app, use the following syntax for the url-configuration:
+"/ShowInMainMenuApp/fa-adress-book/objecttype21"
+"/ShowInMainMenuApp/fa-star/objecttype15"
+(where "fa-star" is your configured font-awesome-icon in the objecttypemanager)

 ## sources

 The source code of this plugin is managed in a git repository at <https://github.com/programmfabrik/fylr-plugin-tray-link-manager>.